LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    instantiation
       The process of creating a new class instance.
-In Logtalk, this does not necessarily implies dynamic creation of an object at runtime; an instance may also be defined as a static object in a source file.
+In Logtalk, this does not necessarily imply dynamic creation of an object at runtime; an instance may also be defined as a static object in a source file.

    library